 31. Keeping a diary.
 Venting all those thoughts and emotions onto paper can make your feelings and problems seem less intimidating.
-Writing can be both insightful and therapeutic so get those words down on paper!
+Bullet-journals have taken off recently and shown that writing can be both insightful and therapeutic so get those words down on paper!

 32. Chew gum.
 Chewing gum for a few minutes can help release anxiety, improve your mood and you’ll never have to worry about bad breath again!

 33. Drink green tea.
 Feeling all worked up?
 Green tea is a source of the chemical L-Theanine which can help relieve anger.

 34. Call an old friend.
 Feeling out of control?
 Speaking to an old friend can be really grounding.
 Social connectedness can reduce stress levels and no doubt the nostalgia will get you smiling and laughing too!